DigitalPhonetics/adviser/README.rst

 Installation
 ============

-Note: Adviser 2.0 is currently only tested on Linux and Mac.
+Note: Adviser 2.0 is currently only tested on Linux and Mac (Windows is possible using WSL2 (Ubuntu)).

 Downloading the code
 --------------------